What is Test Hold and Release℠ (THR) and why is it important?

-Does the FDA require batch level sterility and endotoxin testing in their draft guidance for 503B compounding facilities?
+Does the FDA require batch level sterility, potency, and endotoxin testing in their draft guidance for 503B compounding facilities?

 Yes, the FDA requires sterility and endotoxin testing of each batch in 503B facilities.

-CAPS is proud to incorporate the strictest of FDA guidelines in our 503B Outsourcing Facilities and will release products only after extensive testing of every batch of CSP's for sterility, potency (based on product need), particulate, and endotoxin testing.
+CAPS is proud to incorporate the strictest of FDA guidelines in our 503B Outsourcing Facilities and will release products only after extensive testing of every batch of CSP's for sterility, potency, and endotoxin testing.
 It is CAPS' intention to meet the most stringent quality standards and to provide the greatest confidence to our customers.
 Strict quality control has been the foundation of CAPS for over 25 years and will continue to be so.

-Batch level sterility and endotoxin testing are required in FDA's draft guidance for 503B outsourcing facilities.
+Batch level sterility, potency, and endotoxin testing are required in FDA's draft guidance for 503B outsourcing facilities.
 In addition, FDA has issued warning letters for 503B outsourcing facilities who are not meeting these standards.